tochman/the_blue_print/chapters/07-4-context-patterns.md

 ```
 :::

-## Service Container Implementation with Context
+## Service container implementation with Context

 A service container functions as a centralized registry that manages the creation and lifecycle of application services.
 This pattern proves particularly valuable for managing API clients, analytics services, storage adapters, and other cross-cutting architectural concerns.